TwoAbove/noita-tools/README.md

 ### Prerequisites

-- The machine should have node installed (ideally v18.6+) and yarn.
+- The machine should have node installed (ideally v18.6+) and npm.
 - Follow to <https://www.noitool.com/?profile=true> and link your patreon account.
 Under your patreon username, there will now be an id like `6456aff2478c4f8f91701018`

 ### Installing and connecting